StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/about-feeders.md

 ## How alert feeders work

 Alert feeders allow your organization to automate data retrieval at a defined frequency from an external service through an HTTP API call.
-The retrieved data is then converted into alerts using [functions](../manage-functions/about-functions.md), which each alert feeder supporting only one function.
+The retrieved data is then converted into alerts using [a function](../manage-functions/about-functions.md).
+Each alert feeder supports only one function.

+Alert feeders do not perform bi-directional synchronization.

 In addition to alerts, alert feeders can also generate cases and tasks.

 ### Alert feeder functions

+!!! tip "Feeder function examples"
+    Feeder function examples are available in [a dedicated GitHub repository]().
+You can contribute by sharing feeder functions you’ve written.

 You should not manually create an alert feeder function as a standalone function, as it cannot be linked to an alert feeder.
 Instead, [create it directly within the alert feeder](create-a-feeder.md).
 Once created, the function is automatically added to the [functions list](../manage-functions/about-functions.md) with the type *feeder*.